RTL Logo

 This understanding is not new.
 The ruling recalls that Italian jurisprudence, already in decisions prior to Law No. 555/1912, recognized the possibility of dual citizenship:

-“… the jurisprudence of the time (Cassation of Naples, sentence of October 5, 1907, and Court of Appeal of Casale, sentence of April 15, 1902) had already established that the natural child born abroad of an Italian citizen does not lose the Italian citizenship simply because the State where he was born has assigned him, at least ius soli, their own citizenship.
+“…the jurisprudence of the time (Cassaction Court of Naples, judgment of October 5, 1907, and Court of Appeal of Casale, judgment of April 15, 1902) had already established that a natural child born abroad to an Italian citizen does not lose Italian citizenship merely because the State where he was born granted him Italian citizenship by…” ius soli, their own citizenship.
 In other words, the possibility of establishing dual citizenship in favor of the applicant was already admitted, through the praetorian system and even before Law No. 555/1912, 'this being an inevitable consequence, in the current state of international law, of the concept of sovereignty, which necessarily includes the characteristics of autonomy and independence of each State within its own territory,'" the judge added.

 This point was especially important because it contradicted the interpretation promoted by the Tajani Decree, which seeks to restrict the recognition of citizenship in certain cases.